giladnah/hailo-CLIP/community_projects/ad_genie/README.md

 - Register and download zara dataset from [Zara Dataset](https://www.kaggle.com/datasets/abhinavtyagi2708/zara-dataset-men-and-women-clothing)

 - There is a 'Men' dir under a 'Men' dir and same for women, delete it, it should look like:
+I also deleted all the categories that are not cloth like shoes, bags, jewlerry, special prices, perfumes, accesories, beuty

 ![](resources/structure.jpeg)

 - Run data_preparation.py script it will create zara.json and images dir with all the images under resources directory:
+    - it will take 30-40 mins and some of the downloads will fail
     ```bash
     python data_preparation.py --data <path to zara dataset>
     ```
-- Run lables_preparation.py script it will create zara.json and images dir with all the images under resources directory:
+- Run lables_preparation.py script it will create labels.json
     ```bash
-    python lables_preparation.py --data <path to zara.json>
+    python lables_preparation.py --json-path <path to zara.json>
     ```
 - Create data embeddings: (It will take 15 mins)
     ```bash